Japanese Rock Paper Scissors

 Let’s take a look at how the boy Kaito and the girl Yui played Janken!

-Janken is really engaging and fun to play.
-When there is a dispute between friends over something, it is also a fair way to solve the problem.
+Janken is engaging and fun to play.
+It is also a fair way to solve problems when friends disagree.

-How do feel about this topic?
-If you liked it, you may find other articles that interest you from our Blog!
+How do you feel about this topic?
+If you liked it, you may find other articles that interest you on our blog!

-If you dream of living in Japan, get started by learning Japanese with us!
+If you dream of living in Japan, learn Japanese with us!